The Phantom of the Opera (pinball)

 The Phantom of the Opera is a pinball machine released by Data East in 1990.
-The game is based on the 1910 French novel The Phantom of the Opera by Gaston Leroux, but not based on the 1986 musical by Andrew Lloyd Webber or movie of the same name, although released around the same time.
+The game is based on the 1910 French novel The Phantom of the Opera by Gaston Leroux, but not based on the 1986 musical by Andrew Lloyd Webber or movie of the same name.
 The game was designed by Joe Kaminkow and Ed Cebula.

-Description

-Game rules are similar to other 1980s pinball machines.
-There are no modes to complete, the goal of the game is to try to score as much as possible.

-Gameplay features include the Catwalk Ramp, a Magic Mirror, a Trap Door and an Organ that opens for Multi-Ball.
+Design

+The game started to be designed in November 1988, just as the book was being re-issued, and a month before The Phantom of the Opera miniseries was announced.

+The main feature of the game is the organ ramp.

+The music begins with a version of Bach's Tocatta and Fugue in D minor and then progresses to "up-tempo variations".

 Artwork

-Gary Stern and Ed Cebula are both shown on the backglass.
+The artwork for the machine was produced by art designer Paul Faris, working as a freelancer.
+The artist had free rein to create images based on his interpretation of the book, unlike many other Data East pinball machines where the choice of artwork was restricted by a licensor.
+Gary Stern and Ed Cebula are both shown on the backglass; Faris' daughter is the model for the character Christine Daaé.
 The Phantom can be unmasked to reveal his true face on the backglass.
 This uses special printing changing the opacity of the ink, and a lighting technique designed by Paul Faris to provide "visual removal of the mask".

-The art, music and lightshow give the pinball machine its fitting atmosphere.
-The Music uses Data East's stereo system.
-The richly detailed playfield was produced by art designer Paul Faris.
-Faris' daughter is the model for the character, Christine Daaé, on the backglass.
-Faris and his wife were previously the models for the backglass of the pinball machine Lost World.
+Gameplay

+The main goal of the game is to open the secret passage below the organ, to unmask the Phantom and activate a three ball multiball.

+On the last ball of a game, the player can double their score by shooting the catwalk ramp.

+Reception

+Play Meter found it to be a challenging game with artwork too gory for the taste of the reviewer, rating it at 2.5/5.
+In a following issue the designer explained some of the details in the artwork including the hanging figure of Joseph Buquet.

 Digital versions

-The Phantom of the Opera is available as a licensed table in The Pinball Arcade and Stern Pinball Arcade.
+The Phantom of the Opera was released as a licensed table for The Pinball Arcade in 2014, and Stern Pinball Arcade in 2016.
 Data East logos are removed due to licensing issues.

+Legacy

+This game is credited with making Data East pinball profitable enabling the company to survive.